A version of this article was published by CACE in October 2016.

 Myth #2: IB is only for the brightest and best students.

 There is a claim IB is an elitist program intended for just the ‘brightest and best’ students.
 This claim is usually found in North America because many public schools use the IB diploma as a program for the gifted.
-International Baccalaureate never intended for its programmes to be for a select group of students; rather, they have always supported an inclusive approach for all students: “The DP is open to any student aged 16 to 19, at schools that have been authorized to implement the programme.”3 All students can do the IBDP if they are given enough time and support to learn.
+International Baccalaureate never intended for its programmes to be for a select group of students; rather, they have always supported an inclusive approach for all students: “The DP is open to any student aged sixteen to nineteen, at schools that have been authorized to implement the programme.”3 All students can do the IBDP if they are given enough time and support to learn.
 Most public schools in North America construct a timetable that limits instructional time based on government regulations of minimal hours expected and requiring equal time for each class to facilitate the collective agreement of preparation time for teachers.4 For example, most public secondary schools in Canada provide students with eight classes per year or 12.5% instructional time per class.
 This matches the usual requirement of 12.5% preparation time for teachers.
 If instructional time is limited, as it is in public schools, then it is fair to assume only the brightest and best students can successfully obtain the IB diploma.
 Private and independent schools can be more flexible in developing timetables with more instructional time which can support all students learning the IB, including students with special assessment needs.5

 Throughout North America, school systems have recognized IBDP courses as equivalent to Department of Education courses.
 For example, IBDP English is a two-year course, and when completed the Department of Education will recognize IBDP English as equivalent to its own English 11 and English 12 courses.
 This means students will first receive credits toward the Department of Education graduation diploma, and then work toward the IB diploma, if all the necessary requirements for the IBDP are met.
 It is very possible an IBDP student would not meet the IB diploma requirements, but still graduate with the government diploma.
 Regardless, the IB approach to learning better prepares students for any post-secondary experience.